Entropy512/xphase_hacks/README.md

 code values out of 255 nearly unused.
 (Under some circumstances, code values outside of 24-226 are used, but rarely.
 Pure black clips to 24 and pure white to 226...)

-The camera does now have a raw DNG option, although white balance is prescaled and the values are multiplied by (roughly) 64 after white balance prescaling to fill an int16 with huge histogram gaps, making files 60% larger than not scaling anything and saving bitpacked data with BitsPerSample = 10
+The camera does now have a raw DNG option, although white balance is prescaled and the values are multiplied by 64 after white balance prescaling to fill an int16 with huge histogram gaps, making files 60% larger than not scaling anything and saving bitpacked data with BitsPerSample = 10